This group comprises general analgesics and antipyretics.

 This group comprises strong analgesics of the opiate type and analgesics with similar structure or action.

-Sufentanil, which is also used as an epidural analgesic, is classified in N01AH.
+Sufentanil, which is also used as an epidural analgesic or in postoperative pain, is classified in N01AH.

 Combinations with antispasmodics are classified in N02AG.